Welcome! This page is undergoing an update BIG, EXCITING NEWS INCOMING SHORTLY

 How?

-• encourage local school children to walk to school from nearby housing via a safe walkway
+• Enable local school children to walk to school through nature from nearby housing via a safe walkway;

 DSC_1251

 YOUR DONATIONS are received with the greatest of thanks and can be handed in at the Londis Post Office (cheques made payable to “Support The Boardwalk”) – cheques should be made payable to “Support The Boardwalk”.
-Or you can donate while you visit using our donation box!
+Or you can donate while you visit using our donation box near the Viewing Deck!
 Thank you.